qped-eu/MASS-checker/src/main/java/eu/qped/java/readme.md

 Below you may find a list of currently implemented checkers and a sort description of each one.

 ### Syntax Checker
 Syntax checker has the ability to compile java code and report the encountered errors in readable form for students with extra information that helps the check system.

 ### Style Checker
-Style checker is a checker that check then report the common formatting, code quality, efficiency, violations with solutions examples.
-The report is often relative to the knowledge level of the student.
+Style checker is a checker that checks and then reports common formatting, code quality or efficiency  violations.
+The report also contains examples for fixing the violations.
+It is also possible to base the report on one of the three knowledge levels specified in the [configuration section below](#Syntax-Checker-Configuration).

 ### Class Checker
 Class Checker compares the given solution to the expected design decisions, such as correctly  setting field or method visibilities.
 This includes checking if the solution correctly uses the expected class type for either the current class, or the inherited classes.
 The checker generates feedback if any discrepancies occur and provides starting points on how to resolve the issues.

 ### Test Checker
 To be added: Short description